microsoft/migrate-java-ee-app-to-azure-training/05-adding-app-insights/README.md

 ![Application Dashboard Page](images/application-dashboard-detail.png "Application Dashboard Page")

+> :stop_sign: Note it might be that youdo not immediately see metrics show up.
+That is OK.
+It
+> might take a couple of minutes for the metrics to funnel into Application Insights.
+Refresh
+> the portal page until you see the metrics show up.

 ## Looking at Log Analytics

 It is possible to drill even further down by analyzing the logs that are collected.